thejsj/caltrain-api/README.md

 - Time and Format `<Array>` (A tuple with a time `<String>` and the format `<String>`)(in serialized JSON)
 - Time `<String>` (To be automatically parse by `moment.js`)

 Provide an arrival time an get the the closest departures.
+If `arrival` is specified without `to`, the API will respond with a 400 error.

 ```
 curl http://api.caltrain-api.com/v1/train \